-On side-by-side installations, maintain a minimum of 20" clearance on control side to allow access to control panel and heat strips, and to allow proper airflow to the outdoor coil.
+On side-by-side installations, maintain a minimum of 20" clearance on both sides to allow access to heat strips and to provide proper airflow to the outdoor coil.
 For installations where units are installed with both control panels facing each other (inward), maintain a minimum of 36" clearance to allow access.
 Additional clearance may be required to meet local or national codes.